 Every year, ISE exchange students participate in community service projects with the purpose of showing appreciation for the communities that open their hearts and homes each year.
 ISE’s community service program, Project HELP, provides an opportunity for students to get involved in their host communities while providing valuable support for local residents.

-In past years, students have volunteered at community food pantries, animal shelters, community clean-up events, senior homes, and much more.
+In past years, we’ve had students volunteer at community food pantries, animal shelters, community clean-up events, senior homes, and much more.
 In addition to the satisfaction of giving back to their host community, many students find that these volunteer experiences introduce them to new activities, friendships, and passions.

 1. It Opens Students Up to New Experiences and Perspectives

-Volunteering allows exchange students to connect more deeply with members of their host communities.
-They also develop technical, social, and academic skills that couldn’t be learned in a classroom environment.
-For our exchange students, it also places them in situations that force cooperation and communication in a friendly, appreciative environment – allowing them to make new friends that much easier.
+Volunteering allows exchange students to connect more deeply with members of their host communities and learn new skills.
+Also, they develop technical, social, and academic skills that couldn’t be learned in a classroom environment.
+As a matter of fact, it also places our exchange students in situations that force cooperation and communication in a friendly, appreciative environment thus allowing them to make new friends that much easier!
+The benefits of volunteering is endless.

 Neven, from Montenegro, is showing his true volunteer spirit by giving back to his community to help with Hurricane Irma relief efforts.